elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 ## Context

-Good documentation is important to the success of software projects.
+Good documentation is necessary to the success of software projects.

-*Writing excellent code doesn't end when your code compiles or even if your test coverage reaches 100%.
-It's easy to write something a computer understands, it's much harder to write something both a human and a computer understand.
-Your mission as a Code Health-conscious engineer is to write for humans first, computers second.
+*Excellent writing code does not end when your code compiles or even if your test coverage reaches 100%.
+It is easy to write something a computer understands, it's much harder to write something both a human and a computer understand.
+As a Code Health-conscious engineer, the mission is to write for humans first computers second.
 Documentation is an important part of this skill.* [Google Documentation Best Practice](https://google.github.io/styleguide/docguide/best_practices.html)

-The documentation use cases, as outlined by Divio are:
+The documentation use cases, as outlined by Divio, are:

 - Allow a new user to get started
 - Show a user how to solve a specific problem